VET Student Loans and VET FEE-HELP 2017

 - Students undertaking a course on a full-fee basis will incur a 20% loan fee.

 - Students may also be required to pay a materials fee.
-These additional costs cannot be deferred via the VET FEE-HELP loan scheme and they are not included in the tuition fees shown here.
+These additional costs cannot be deferred via the VET Student Loan scheme and they are not included in the tuition fees shown here.

 - Fees are reviewed each year and may alter.